IBM/secure-and-personalize-your-app-using-appid/README.md

 1. User accesses the `App UI` rendered by the `Front-End` service
 2. The `App UI` sends the request to the `Front-End` service
-2. The `Front-End` service fetches the finance news from `News` service.
+3. The `Front-End` service fetches the finance news from `News` service.
 The `News` service sources the news from `Watson Discovery News` which is displayed on the `App UI`
-3. User logins to the portal through the `Front-end` service using social sign-in powered by App ID
+4. User logins to the portal through the `Front-end` service using social sign-in powered by App ID
-4. User sets preferences through the `Front-end` service which invokes the `User management` service with the preferences
+5. User sets preferences through the `Front-end` service which invokes the `User management` service with the preferences
-5. The `User management` service then sets the user profile on App ID
+6. The `User management` service then sets the user profile on App ID
-6. After sign-in, the `Front-End` service invokes the `News` service for finance news
+7. After sign-in, the `Front-End` service invokes the `News` service for finance news
-7. The `News` service retrieves the user's profile and preferences from App ID
+8. The `News` service retrieves the user's profile and preferences
-8. The `News` service returns personalized news sourced from `Watson Discovery News` based on the user's profile
+9. The `News` service returns personalized news sourced from `Watson Discovery News` based on the user's profile
-9. User can update his preferences and then application shows personalized news based on the new preferences
+10. User can update his preferences and then application shows personalized news based on the new preferences

 ## Pre-requisites